 Delve into a crucial issue, idea, topic, or debate in a focused and intentional way.
-Take a look at what we are offering for 2024 and register today via your New Student Checklist.
+You have so much from which to choose from this summer!
+Registration is now open and closes on June 25, 2025.
 To register, log in to IC Connect.

 Fit-checks.
 Gym Bros.
 Fitness Models.
 Bro-science.
 If aliens came to earth, they might think humans need spandex, creatine, and social clout to be healthy.
 With the vast amount of misinformation online regarding health and movement, it is vital to learn how to develop movement habits that last.
 As a physical therapist, it is my job to help people to move better after an injury and restore their health; but it’s my mission to empower people to create movement habits that support lifelong health and wellness.